 By compiling a demand package that demonstrates the strength of your case, in addition to the true losses suffered by the plaintiff, you will increase the likelihood of a favorable settlement.

-At EvenUp, our team—which includes former defense counsel, paralegals, and case managers—works with leading personal injury firms to prepare demand packages that include pain and suffering narratives that help depict the plaintiff before and post-incident, save time (5+ hours per case), and settle cases for higher amounts (30% or more).
+At EvenUp, our team—which includes former defense counsel, paralegals, and case managers—works with leading personal injury firms to prepare demand packages that include pain and suffering narratives that help depict the plaintiff before and post-incident, save time, and settle cases for higher amounts (EvenUp demands have a 69% higher likelihood of hitting policy limit.)

 Are you ready for your next great career adventure?
 EvenUp is hiring for roles across the organization.
 Checkout open positions now and submit an application.